ScarletsFiction/ScarletsFrame/README.md

 ## Virtual Scroll
 To activate virtual scroll mode on your list of element.
 You need to add `sf-virtual-list` on the parent element.
 But if you have dynamic/different row height, then you also need to add `sf-list-dynamic`.
-When you are using a scroller that located on a parent element, you should define the parent index `scroll-parent-index="1"` on the element attribute.
 If you think you need to update the content on the bottom more early, you could reduce the bottom scroll bounding with `scroll-reduce-floor="112"` in pixels.
 ```html
 <ul class='sf-virtual-list'>